Trouble arises when the heart can't properly relax.

 Every heartbeat has two distinct phases.
 During systole (SIS-tuh-lee), cardiac muscle fibers contract in unison.
 This makes the heart twist a bit and close in on itself, propelling blood to the lungs and the body.
 During diastole (die-AS-tuh-lee), the muscle fibers relax and stretch.
 This lets the four chambers expand and fill with blood as the heart untwists, creating suction that helps pull blood into the ventricles.

 Aging takes some of the spring out of the muscles in the heart.
-High blood pressure, cholesterol-clogged coronary arteries, muscle damage from a heart attack, a malfunctioning heart valve, diabetes, anemia, an overactive thyroid gland, and other problems can also stiffen heart muscle and bulk up the muscle inside the left ventricle.
+High blood pressure, cholesterol-clogged coronary arteries, a malfunctioning heart valve, diabetes, and other problems can also stiffen heart muscle and bulk up the muscle inside the left ventricle.

 Diastolic heart failure looks and feels just like systolic heart failure.
 Its hallmarks are shortness of breath with exertion or when lying down; swelling in the legs, ankles, or abdomen; unexplained fatigue; or a bulging jugular vein.
 The main way to distinguish one type from the other is with an echocardiogram.
 It can show the size and shape of the left ventricle and gauge how it is functioning.
 It can also determine ejection fraction — the percentage of blood in the filled left ventricle that is pumped out during a contraction.

-A low ejection fraction (under 35% or so) with symptoms equals systolic heart failure; a normal ejection fraction with symptoms equals diastolic heart failure.
+A low ejection fraction (under 40%) with symptoms usually means systolic heart failure is the primary problem.
+A normal ejection fraction with symptoms equals diastolic heart failure.

 When the heart can't relax